itrascastro/rgardler.github.io/README.md

 # Running Locally in Dev Mode

 When writing posts it is useful to be able to make edits and see them immedietely in the browser.
+It's also useful to have the _drafts folder rendered so that you can check those contents too.
 To do this run

     ./script/dev.sh